Find Out More

 Statisticians seek to survey representative samples of individuals in order to make inferences about entire populations.
 Whether estimating the extent of a pest infestation in an agricultural crop or predicting the outcome of a presidential election, statisticians use scientific methods to make useful generalizations.
 As a statistics major at UC Davis, you will learn some of the most exciting and relevant uses of statistics today; you'll have the chance to apply your knowledge to fields such as the biological and agricultural sciences, and you may choose to combine your coursework in statistics with study in computer science.

 Real World Outcomes

 You will begin with preparatory work in statistics, calculus, linear algebra, computer science and later focus your studies on one of three options.
-The flexible Applied Statistics option facilitates extensive elective coursework in fields to which statistics is applied.
-Students may receive either an A.B. or B.S. degree by pursuing this option.
+The flexible Applied Statistics option facilitates extensive elective coursework in fields to which statistics is applied — students may receive either an A.B. or B.S. degree by pursuing this option.
 The General option emphasizes statistical theory, providing foundation for advanced studies.
 The Computational Statistics option emphasizes computing and data technologies.
-Students receive a B.S. degree after completing the General or Computational option.
-All three options provide students with in-depth exposure to quantitative reasoning, statistical methodologies and their applications.
+The Machine Learning option and Statistical Data Science option both emphasize data handling skills and statistical computation, with the first geared toward industry techniques and the second in methodology.
+Students receive a B.S. degree after completing one of these four options.
+All six tracks provide students with in-depth exposure to quantitative reasoning, statistical methodologies and their applications.